CambridgeSportsAnalytics/prediction_engine_quickstart/README.md

 # Prediction Engine

-Welcome to the **Prediction Engine** repository.
+Welcome to Cambridge Sports Analytics' **Prediction Engine** repository.
 This repository is a simple, hands-on reference for developers looking to interact with our **Prediction Engine API**.

-The examples provided in this repository aim to help you understand how to construct and send HTTP requests to the Prediction Engine API correctly.
-It is intended to give you a clear, practical understanding of the request/response flow.
+The examples provided in this repository aim to help you understand how to construct and send HTTPS requests to the Prediction Engine API correctly.
+It is intended to give you a clear and practical understanding of the request/response flow.

 ## Contents

-- [Endpoints](Endpoints): This folder contains code examples for each of the available API endpoints, showing how to make HTTP requests and receive responses from the Prediction Engine API in Python.
+- [end_points](end_points): This folder contains code examples for each of the available API endpoints, showing how to make HTTPS requests and receive responses from the Prediction Engine API in Python.

 ## Using This Repository